tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_markdown.md

 Markdown does have a few drawbacks:

 * **Limited to HTML tags**: You're pretty much limited to HTML tags.
-For the times when Markdown doesn't offer shortcut for the HTML, you juse use HTML directly.
+For the times when Markdown doesn't offer a shortcut for the HTML, you just use HTML directly.
 XML advocates like to emphasize how XML offers semantic tagging (and avoids the div soup that HTML can become).
-However, HTML5 offers many semantic tags (such as `section`, `header`, `footer`, etc), and even for those times in which there aren't any unique HTML elements, all XML structures that transform into HTML become bound by the limits of HTML anyway.
+However, HTML5 offers many semantic tags (such as `section`, `header`, `footer`, etc.), and even for those times in which there aren't any unique HTML elements, all XML structures that transform into HTML become bound by the limits of HTML anyway.

 * **Non-standard**: Because Markdown is non-standard, it can be a bit of a guessing game as to what is supported by the Markdown processor you may be using.
 By and large, the Github flavor of Markdown is the most common dialect used, as it allows you to add syntax classes to code samples and use tables.
 Whatever system you adopt, if it uses Markdown, make sure you understand what type of Markdown it supports.